Somiona/alfred-chathub/README.md

 ## Usage

 1. Install the workflow.
 Typically, you just need to download the latest version from the release page and click to install it.
 2. Perform basic configuration.
-You need to select a provider, and set the corresponding Api Key, Model.
+Select a provider and set its API Key and Model.
 If necessary, set a proxy.

 <img src="assets/main_config.png" alt="Main Config" width="500" style="margin-left: 25px">